 - the change must totally affect the nature, meaning, purpose, effect, and consequences of the contract.

 These are very context specific circumstances and accordingly it requires a detailed understanding of the circumstances.
 If you need legal advice on this issue, then please feel free to contact us.
-We offer free initial consultations and can help you sort out the contractual obligations.
+We offer initial consultations and can help you sort out the contractual obligations.

 How did the case workout for Mackenzie Sawmill Ltd.?